-Multiple Gulf Arab states that host US assets targeted in Iran retaliation
+Multiple Arab states that host US assets targeted in Iran retaliation

 - list 1 of 3Trump talks of ‘annihilation’, ‘elimination’ as US, Israel attack Iran

-- list 2 of 3Trump says “major combat operations” in Iran have begun
+- list 2 of 3Trump says ‘major combat operations’ in Iran have begun

 - list 3 of 3US and Israel attack Iran: What we know so far